YU000jp/logseq-plugin-default-template/readme.md

 1. Open a new page.
 1. If it is applied, it is successful.

-### Note

-- It applies to existing pages that are not used at all.
-If a page is opened with only the first block and that block is empty, a template will be applied.

 ---

 ## Showcase / Questions / Ideas / Help